 I have always loved Geography.
 This probably came from a childhood of running around the countryside and playing on a friend’s farm.
 I thrive on being outdoors, and Geography has given me the opportunity to study and learn from the world around me.
 I thoroughly enjoyed learning Geography at school, going on to study it at A Level and then at University.
-I particularly enjoyed the bio-geography modules when I went to the University of Wales in Swansea, choosing a number of biology modules to compliment my Geography studies.
+I particularly enjoyed the Bio-Geography modules when I went to the University of Wales in Swansea, choosing a number of Environmental Biology modules to compliment my Geography studies.

 After completing my degree, I travelled the world.
 I went to Japan, Australia and New Zealand for six months.
 It was an amazing experience that allowed me to see all sorts of landscapes, including active volcanoes, glaciers and waterfalls.